i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Once received, the stored key may be discarded, and if there are no previous unreceived tags, the window may be advanced.

+For efficiency, the session tag and symmetric key ratchets should be separate so the session tag ratchet can run ahead of the symmetric key ratchet.
+This also provides some additional security, since the session tags go out on the wire.

 KDF:

 .. raw:: html